Frequently Asked Questions for Annual Meeting

 Please visit the room block page for the Washington Court Hotel to book your room at the special conference rate.
 Alternatively, you can call (800) 321-3010.
 Please reference code 191113FCNL_001.

 The deadline to book a hotel room under the block rate is Wednesday, October 23 at midnight EST.

-There are limited rooms at the Washington Court Hotel, so please book at your earliest convenience.
-If you're having difficulty reserving a room at the Washington Court Hotel, please contact Annie Chiorazzi: firstname.lastname@example.org.
+The Washington Court Hotel is fully booked on Wednesday night and rooms are extremely limited for the other nights, so please book at your earliest convenience.
+If you're having difficulty reserving a room at the Washington Court Hotel, please contact Annie Chiorazzi: email@example.com.

 Are there other hotels I can stay at?

 Yes, the hotel is located a couple blocks from Union Station.
 Please use the Metro trip planner to chart your travel.

 How can I find someone to carpool, share a room, or travel with?